This post may contain affiliate links. Please see our disclosure policy.

 Storing Cooked Quinoa

-I highly suggest doubling or tripling this recipe for Instant Pot Quinoa, as it freezes great and can be used in so many ways.
+I highly suggest doubling or tripling this recipe for Instant Pot Quinoa, as it freezes great and can be used for healthy meal prep or quick lunches throughout the week.

 If you tried this recipe for Instant Pot Quinoa, I would love for you to leave a review and comment below.